crslade/crslade.github.io/_posts/2011-01-05-amacraigbay-now-with-google-products.md

 | **Shows results for other websites.** |

 There is a problem when you refine your search.
 It will currently show the result from your first search after you refine your search.
-If you want to get the refined results, go back to Amazon's home page, and then search again.
+If you want to get refined results, go back to Amazon's home page, and then search again.
 You can also click on a product and search from that page.
-I am working on fixing it, and hopefully that will happen soon.
+I am working on fixing it, and hopefully, that will happen soon.

 Thanks to [Kynetx](http://kynetx.com/) and [YDN](http://developer.yahoo.com/) for making this so easy!